cu-swe4s-fall-2023/assignment-2-python-refresher-JuanHanelGL/README.md

 Added comments to the files.

-Updated README.md with best practices in mind.
+Updated README.md with best practices in mind

+Changed my_utils.py and print_fires.py to have all exceptions take place within the main code.